 Back in 1982, I visited Haut-Brion for the first time.
 In terms of important moments in my life, it was a biggie.
 I had a few real ah-ha moments there, one of which was about barrels.
 I had tasted most of the first growths, but to me Haut-Brion wines had the prettiest nose, consistently, in every vintage.
 Knowing how much of a wine’s aromatics comes from the oak, I realized that these guys were really on to something with their in-house cooperage.

-About a year ago, I met Ramiro Herrera, a Master Cooper with 20 years of experience in the business.
+But then I met Ramiro Herrera, a Master Cooper with 20 years of experience in the business.
 I had him come in to help us with the barrel fermentations for the 2013 harvest.
-We got to talking and now, a year later, we’re going for it.
+We got to talking and a year later, we decided to go for it.
 The Caldwell Cooperage.
-To get us started, Ramiro spent three weeks in Cognac hand-making 60 barrels for the upcoming 2014 vintage.
+To get us started, Ramiro spent three weeks in Cognac hand-making 60 barrels for the 2014 vintage.
+The next year, we snuck into the French government’s top-secret oak auction and bought whole trees from the most sought-after forests in France.
+We aged half that Jupilles wood for two years, then Ramiro transformed it into barrels for our 2016 vintage.
+The other half aged another year before he worked his magic for the 2017 vintage.
 I can’t believe we’re actually at a point where we can make this happen.
 It’s like a dream come true.

 I started making barrels almost 20 years ago with a big cooperage called Seguin Moreau.
 After three months they put me in charge of all barrel repairs, and within three years they offered to send me to France to start my Master Cooper training.
 I trained for four years with mentors in both France and Napa before receiving my degree.
 Now they tell me I’m the only Master Cooper with Mexican heritage.
 John thinks that’s pretty cool.